FormFactor Acquires High Precision Devices to Expand its Cryogenic Test Capabilities

-FormFactor has just completed the acquisition of High Precision Devices, Inc., a leader in precision cryogenic instruments.
-Located in Boulder, Colorado, HPD is a respected supplier of scientific instruments, especially cryogenic probe systems and cryostats, capable of extreme low temperatures.
+FormFactor has completed the acquisition of High Precision Devices, Inc., a leader in precision cryogenic instruments located in Boulder, Colorado.
+HPD precision cryogenic instruments include chip-scale cryogenic probe systems and cryostats, capable of extreme low temperatures.
 The business has been growing rapidly to serve emerging quantum computing, superconducting computing, and ultra-sensitive sensor markets which operate at temperatures as low as 30 millikelvin.
 HPD’s technical team brings highly specialized skills and know-how to address the unique test challenges for these emerging technologies.

-Charlie Danaher, New Business Development Director for HPD, will be presenting at the upcoming COMPASS online user conference, for anyone who would like to become more familiar with HPD and its products.
+Charlie Danaher, New Business Development Director, presented at FormFactor’s COMPASS online user conference, for anyone who would like to become more familiar with HPD products.
 His presentation is titled:

 Advancing Quantum Computing (and Other Exciting Science) with Low Temperature Probe Stations and milliKelvin Research Cryostats (HPD)